-From top to bottom, Betterbee offers all of the bee hive components to maintain strong and healthy bees.
-Below we’ve explained the differences between wood (10 frame or 8 frame) and polystyrene (BeeMax® or Lyson) equipment.
+From top to bottom, Betterbee offers all of the bee hive components necessary to maintain strong and healthy bees.
+Explore the options, including 10 and 8 frame wooden hive parts and polystyrene equipment from BeeMax and Lyson.

-Polystyrene equipment is available in 10 frame size only, yet provides more insulation value than wood.
-Better insulation means less temperature fluctuation and consequently a hive can have a bigger brood nest earlier in the critical spring build-up period.
+Polystyrene hives provide more insulation value than wood for less temperature fluctuation, so a hive can have a bigger brood nest earlier in the critical spring build-up period.
 These hives are generally available in 10 frame styles, with Lyson also offering an 8/9 frame option.

-Lyson bee hive kits features latches for securing hives, an integrated varroa monitoring tray, adjustable ventilation, an integrated entrance reducer/mouseguard and reinforced frame rests and edges.
+Another polystyrene option, Lyson bee hive kits feature latches for securing hives, an integrated varroa monitoring tray, adjustable ventilation, an integrated entrance reducer/mouse guard, and reinforced frame rests and edges.